connk95/Shopping-Cart/README.md

 # Shopping Cart Project

 Welcome to the Shopping Cart project!
-This project aims to provide a simple and user-friendly shopping cart implementation using HTML, CSS, and JavaScript with React.
+This project aims to provide a simple and user-friendly shopping cart implementation using CSS, and JavaScript with React.
 With this shopping cart, users can easily add, and remove items, creating a seamless shopping experience.

 ## Features